rmallow/howdyCoder/README.md

-## ***algoBuilder***: a no-code/low-code algorithim builder
+## ***howdyCoder***: a no-code/low-code algorithim builder
 Create your own algorithims with limited technical knowledge.

-Use prepared algoBuilder functions and configurations to create your own algoithims.
+Use prepared howdyCoder functions and configurations to create your own algorithims.

 Our functions don't match your needs?
 Make your own functions and easily mix them in.